tommybobbins/EKS_Cluster_Minimal_Setup/README.md

 ## Things to think about (notes to self)

-- Ensure that the OIDC from the eks module is reflected in the help chart for load balancer controller: https://github.com/aws/eks-charts/tree/master/stable/aws-load-balancer-controller .
 - Options to install from the command line instead of github actions.
 - Ingress and Gateway API options.